 Controlling the Cloud

-One of the ways to tweak the display options of the wordpress tag cloud plugin is by going to the Tools > Settings > WP Cumulus menu from the sidebar.There are many tweakable elements including the size of the WP Cumulus box, the font and background color and the rotation speed.
+One of the ways to tweak the display options of the wordpress tag cloud plugin is by going to the Tools > Settings > WP Cumulus menu from the sidebar.The color of the cloud

 You will notice that all the colors used are written in hexadecimal HTML color codes.
 One trick that you can use to find out which code belongs to which color is to search for it via any application through the options to change the color of its element.For example, you can use any word processor and begin the steps to change the font color.
 Then you can use the color palette to search for the color code.
 For those who work with graphics and images, you can utilize your graphic applications.